VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `SearchPlaceHolderText`: Text used to shown in search bar input box.

-`SearchBarDivCss`: Css class used for div containing search bar.

-`SearchBarContentDivCss`: Css class used for div containing search bar custom content.

-`NoRecordDivCss`: Css class used for div containing no record content custom message.

-`ActionContentDivCss`: Css class used for div containing row's action content.

-`PagerContentDivCss`: Css class used for div containing pagination content.

-`DataRowDivCss`: Css class used for div containing row's data.

-`HeaderRowDivCss`: Css class used for div containing table header row.

 ***Methods:***

 `Reload`: Used to reload the data into the table.